Legacy API Migration

 Data and Transport Protocol

-The strategic OMM interface supports the more efficient binary encoded Refinitiv Wire Format.
+The strategic OMM interface supports the more efficient binary encoded Wire Format.
 Combined with the hierarchical container-based flexibility of OMM, this allows us to support richer content such as Full Depth Order books, Yield Curves and custom data models whilst delivering considerably greater throughput and lower latency.

 Use cases